Heart Attack and its Causes

 Heart attack and its causes

 A heart attack is a very serious consequence of coronary heart disease (CHD).
-This can cause part of the heart muscle to die.
+This can cause parts of the heart muscle to die.
 To prevent damage to the heart muscle, it is important to know how a heart attack occurs and how it can be treated.

 What happens during a heart attack?